p0l0/hapetwalk/README.md

 ## Through the interface
 1. Navigate to `Settings > Devices & Services` and then click `Add Integration`
 2. Search for `Petwalk`
-4. Enter your credentials and the IP of the Petwalk.control device
+4. Enter your credentials and the IP of the PetWALK.control device

 # Legal notice
 This is a personal project and isn't in any way affiliated with, sponsored or endorsed by [PetWALK](https://www.petwalk.at/).